Beyond the Badge, Inside CDCR Video, Obituaries

 Indeed, Patch’s friends, family and co-workers all remember him as a kind, loyal, dedicated man who took pride in his work and loved his family dearly.
 His daughter, Kimberly Patch, was 17 when her father was killed.
 She said she was very moved by the dedication ceremony and how CMF has honored her father’s memory over the years.

-“I was so honored – I’m so glad I could be here today,” she said in between greeting a line of people waiting to tell her how much they loved her dad.
+A line of people told her how much they loved her dad.
 “He’s very deserving of it, as they were saying – everything they were saying and beyond.”

-Jose Cueva, who retired as an Associate Warden at Calipatria State Prison, spent most of his career at CMF.
-He was the Watch Sergeant on the day Patch was killed, and said it was in Patch’s character to jump in and help any way he could.
+Jose Cueva, who retired as an associate warden at Calipatria State Prison, spent most of his career at CMF.
+He was the watch sergeant on the day Patch was killed, and said it was in Patch’s character to jump in and help any way he could.
 He recounted how staff also sprang into action, quickly securing the institution and how staff from headquarters and other institutions began arriving by the busload to help.

 Writing on stone says Albert (Al) Patch, End of Watch, Aug.
 17, 1980, 0839 hours.
 "When a Police Officer is killed, it is not an agency that loses an officer, it's an entire nation."